 LAND BETWEEN THE LAKES (LBL)

 Re-discover the simple pleasures of playing in the outdoors at USDA Forest Service LBL National Recreation Area.
-Located in western Kentucky and Tennessee, between Kentucky and Barkley Lakes, LBL offers 170,000 acres of wildlife, history and outdoor recreation opportunities, wrapped by 300 miles of undeveloped shoreline.
+Located in western Ky and Tennessee, between Ky and Barkley Lakes, LBL offers 170,000 acres of wildlife, history and outdoor recreation opportunities, wrapped by 300 miles of undeveloped shoreline.

 MISSISSIPPI RIVER